Modelling optimal implementation of an arbitrary $N$-qubit quantum gate within the generalized Bloch vectors formalism: Introduction

+The comparative study of different optimal control techniques, used for the implementation of gates NOT and CNOT, is presented in \cite{19'}.

-In the present paper, within the unitary evolution of an $N$-qubit quantum system, we develop analytically and investigate further numerically a new model for the optimal generation of an arbitrary $N$-qubit quantum gate.
-This optimal model is universal in the sense that it is valid for optimal generation of an arbitrary $ N\geq1 $ qubit gate and the optimal control is determined only by parameters of an $ N $-qubit system and does not depend on its initial state.
+In the present paper, within the unitary evolution of an $N$-qubit quantum system, we develop analytically and investigate further numerically a new \emph{general} model for the optimal implementation of an arbitrary $N$-qubit quantum gate, which (i) is not related to the specific choice of initial states of an $N$-qubit system as it is in optimal models \cite{14,16,18}; (ii) is applicable for the implementation of an arbitrary $N\geq 1$ qubit within closed $N$-qubit system, satisfying the controllability conditions \cite{2,3'}.

-The developed optimal model is constructed in the frame of the generalized Bloch vectors formalism developed for a general setting in \cite{24,25,26} and describing quantum observables, quantum states and evolution of a finite-dimensional quantum system in terms of vectors in spaces $\mathbb{R}^{d^{2}-1}$ and $\mathbb{C}^{d^{2}-1}$, respectively, and is formulated via the reduction of the Bloch vector $u(t,t_{0})\in\mathbb{C}^{d^{2}-1}$ of the unitary evolution operator of an $N$-qubit quantum system at the final time to the Bloch vector $u_{\text{gate}}\in\mathbb{C}^{d^{2}-1}$ of a gate to be generated.
-The cost functional is taken to have the most general form and includes both the terminal part, which determines the closeness of the unitary evolution operator at the final time to the target value $U_{\text{gate}}$ and the integral part, taking into account the energy costs for generating a designed gate.
-This approach allows us to use the well-developed methods of the mathematical theory of optimal control \cite{6,10} and the standard numerical algorithms.
+The developed optimal model is constructed within the frame of the generalized Bloch vectors formalism, developed for a general setting in \cite{24,25,26} and describing quantum observables, quantum states and evolution of a $d$-dimensional quantum system in terms of vectors in spaces $\mathbb{R}^{d^{2}-1}$ and $\mathbb{C}^{d^{2}-1}$, respectively, and is formulated via the reduction of the Bloch vector $u(t,t_{0})\in\mathbb{C}^{d^{2}-1}, \ d=2^{N},$ of the unitary evolution operator of an $N$-qubit quantum system at the final time to the Bloch vector $u_{\text{gate}}\in\mathbb{C}^{d^{2}-1}, \ d=2^{N},$ of an $N$-qubit gate to be generated.

+By extending the Pontryagin principle to the complex variables case (see also in \cite{5', 13"}) and using the special scaling of the integral part of the cost functional, the optimal control synthesis is reduced to the solution of the two-point boundary value problem (BVP) for the system of ordinary differential equations (ODEs), which can be explored numerically via any of the known BVP solvers for ODEs.

-The numerical study is carried out for generation of the most used $ N = 1, \, 2, \, 3 $ qubit gates and indicates that the developed new optimal model results in the $N$-qubit gate generation with a high degree of precision.
+The numerical experiments, conducted for the implementation within the developed optimal model of the mostly used $ N = 1, \, 2, \, 3 $ qubit gates, demonstrate that this new model leads to the implementation of quantum gates with a high degree of precision.
+Note that, within quantum circuits, high-level gates ($N>3$) are generally approximated by the decomposition \cite{23, 25'} into a sequence of lower-level gates with equivalent effect.